-First, you need to enable the feature on the switch or router that supports the flow technology and then set NetCrunch as the destination for flows.
+First, you need to enable the feature on the switch or router that supports the flow technology.
+Next you need to set NetCrunch as the destination for flows.

 The analyzer processes the data to perform traffic analysis and stores the data for a short time.
 The user can view traffic data and observe given traffic metrics.

-Netflow, a protocol developed by Cisco, for collecting and recording IP Traffic going to and from a Cisco router or switch equipped with the technology.
+NetFlow is a protocol developed by Cisco for collecting and recording IP Traffic going to and from a Cisco router or switch equipped with the NetFflow technology.